-- 1. Retail, restaurants, cafes, cultural uses, visitor facilities or recreational uses and other uses open to the public will be supported within the defined Town Centre (see plan 'Defined Town Centre' on page 24).
-This includes changes of use from residential. - 2.
-Cultural uses, visitor facilities or recreational uses will be supported in accessible locations outside of the Town Centre, providing: - a. it can be demonstrated that they cannot be accommodated within the Town Centre; - b. it is not within the Peak District National Park; and - c. there is no significant adverse impact on the amenities of residential properties or the open character of the countryside. - 3.
+- 1. Proposals for main Town Centre uses (as defined in Annex 2 of the National Planning Policy Framework) will be supported within the defined Town Centre (see plan 'Defined Town Centre' on page 23). - 2.
 Live/work units will be supported within the defined Town Centre, providing the ground floor street frontage unit(s) remains in use(s) open to the public, including retaining shopfronts.

 The policy supports diversification.
 Suitable town centre uses include those in Use Class E (Commercial Business & Service).
-Indoor or outdoor facilities for younger people would particularly be welcomed.

 It is recognized that there are permitted development rights within town centres that could affect ground floor units.
-However, retention of shopfronts would be excepted.
+However, retention of shopfronts would be expected.